On Privacy Weaknesses and Vulnerabilities in Software Systems: Introduction

 Cyberattacks, either in the form of security or privacy attacks, are often formed by exploiting \emph{vulnerabilities} or \emph{weaknesses}\footnote{The two terms are often interchangeable.
 Hereby, we will use vulnerabilities to refer to both of them.} found in software systems.
 For instance, the infamous WannaCry ransomware attack exploited a vulnerability in Microsoft Windows systems, while the Heartbleed vulnerability in OpenSSL has made millions of websites and online platforms across the world vulnerable to cyberattacks.
 To prevent similar attacks, efforts have been put into understanding and publicly disclosing vulnerabilities so that developers can identify and fix them in their software applications.
-These efforts have resulted in the widely-known Common Weakness Enumeration (CWE), and Common Vulnerabilities and Exposures (CVE) systems \citep{CWE, CVE}.
+These efforts have resulted in the widely-known CWE and CVE systems \cite{CWE, CVE}.

-However, there have been very little work (e.g., \citealp{Antn2004, Yang2013, Ma2013}) in identifying privacy vulnerabilities.
+However, there have been very little work (e.g. \cite{Yang2013, Ma2013}) in identifying privacy vulnerabilities.
 A system which specifically records common privacy vulnerabilities does \emph{not} exist yet.
 Thus, software developers often rely on the CWE and CVE systems to learn about privacy-related weaknesses and vulnerabilities.
 However, it is not clear to what extent privacy concerns are covered in those systems, and whether privacy receives adequate attention (which it deserves).
 To answer these questions, we have collected \emph{all} 922 weaknesses recorded in CWE and 156,537 records registered in CVE to date, filtered out non privacy-related records and further analysed the shortlisted records that are privacy-related.
 We have found only 41 and 157 privacy vulnerabilities in the CWE and CVE systems respectively.
 The coverage of privacy-related vulnerabilities in both systems is very limited, only 4.45\% in CWE and 0.1\% in CVE. (\textbf{\underline{Contribution 1}})